-The Federal Work-Study Program (FWS) provides funding for jobs for undergraduate students with financial need in order to assist them to earn money to help pay for educational expenses.
+The Federal Work-Study Program (FWS) provides funding for jobs for undergraduate students with financial need in order to help them earn money to help pay for educational expenses.

 - Work-study jobs on campus are not guaranteed

 - If you have received work-study in your aid package, you will have to apply for the job and be hired in order to receive your work-study wage.

 - Wages are based on the type of work you do and the skills required.

 - There are FWS jobs on campus and off campus.

 - You cannot earn more than the amount awarded to you in your financial aid package.

 - Work-study funds are paid out to you in the form of paychecks for work you have performed.